 Jr Black Belt

 Eliana has studied the arts for over 10 years and assist all Kid’s Shotokan Karate classes.
+She has assisted in dozens of women’s self defense clinics as well.
 She has also studied Krav Maga.

 Sifu Henry Patterson